Pammies.com: Malaria Facts ‑ Symptoms ‑ Treatment

 Malaria Tropical Parasitic Disease is by far the world's most important tropical disease.
 It kills more people than any other communicable disease except Tuberculosis.
 This information gives factual evidence from the World Health Organization (WHO) and its policy for Research and Training, in Tropical diseases.
 The WHO provides fifty four per cent, of its Disease budget to Malaria Research.
 This site is excellent and is full of interesting information it gives an insight into how the WHO works.

-The Symptoms include fever, shivering, pain in the joints, headache, repeated vomiting, generalized convulsions, and coma.
-Severe Anaemia, exacerbated by Malaria, is often the cause of death in areas, with intense Malaria transmission by the Female Anopheline Mosquito.
+The Symptoms include fever, shivering, pain in the joints, headache, repeated vomiting, often the cause of death in areas, with intense Malaria transmission by the Female Anopheline Mosquito.
 NASA, who recently visited GAMBIA, and FRENCH GUIANA, in their quest for more information provides these Observations.
 I liked the layout of this NASA site but found the information very limited.
 Personally, I thought that with all their resources they would have had a Larger Health Project.

 Malaria morbidity, and mortality, has been held in check by the widespread availability of cheap and effective.
 Medications such as Anti-Malarial drugs (Quinine and Chloroquine).
 However, the mosquito has become Multi-Drug-Resistant.
 Today's drugs are ten times more expensive, and cannot be afforded by most Tropical Countries.
 LARIAM (by "ROCHE") is a drug of choice at the time of writing; however, it can have side effects.
 In theory, there are greater risks from not taking the drug.
 It is paramount to seek medical travel advice well in advance of your travels, especially if travelling through Tropical Countries at risk of malaria.
 Furthermore, it is important to take anti-malarial drugs regularly for protection, even if at the risk of their side effects.
 The drug MALARONE (Manufactured by "GlaxoSmithKline") has started to make an impact as one of the newer drugs available